automorphism88/snapraid-btrfs/README.md

 `/foo/bar/.snapshots/n/snapshot/.snapshots`, and if using the live filesystem it will exclude `/foo/bar/.snapshots`.)

+Similarly, if you store any of your content files in subvolumes which have mountpoints underneath the data subvolume, you should `exclude` those paths to avoid receiving warnings from SnapRAID.
+For instance, if data is stored in `/path/to/snapraid/1/data` and content in `/path/to/snapraid/1/content` then no `exclude` would be required, but if the content subvolume is mounted underneath the data subvolume, e.g. at `/path/to/snapraid/1/data/content`, then an `exclude` statement would be needed to avoid a warning from SnapRAID.
+See "What about the SnapRAID content files?" below.

 ### Q: Can I have multiple subvolumes on a single data drive?
 A: `snapraid-btrfs` only uses one subvolume per data drive, which should contain all the data which is to be protected by SnapRAID, and should have a